thejetjayjay/DomCobb/Outputs/Readme Keeper Agent.md

 4. Follow MECE (Mutually Exclusive, Collectively Exhaustive) principles: cover all necessary topics with minimal sections and minimal duplicate references
 5. Apply industry-standard README best practices automatically
 6. Generate all README content in English
+7. Create an exact copy of the updated root README.md in `Internal Files/Public DomCobb Readme/README.md` whenever the root README is created or updated

 **INSTRUCTIONS**